 A number that the driver multiples the maxPoolSize value to, to provide the maximum number of threads allowed to wait for a connection to become available from the pool.
 For default values, see the MongoDB Drivers and Client Libraries documentation.

-Write concern describes the kind of assurances that the program:mongod and the driver provide to the application regarding the success and durability of the write operation.
-For a full explanation of write concern and write operations in general see the: Write Operations:
+Write concern describes the kind of assurances that the mongod and the driver provide to the application regarding the success and durability of the write operation.
+For a full explanation of write concern and write operations in general, see Write Concern:

-Defines the level and kind of write concern, that the driver uses when calling getLastError.
+Defines the level and kind of write concern.
 This option can take either a number or a string as a value.

 The time in milliseconds to wait for replication to succeed, as specified in the w option, before timing out.
 When wtimeoutMS is 0, write operations will never time out.

 Option Type Description true Boolean Enables journal commit acknowledgment write concern.
 Equivalent to specifying a write concern with the j option enabled. false Boolean Does not require that mongod commit write operations to the journal before acknowledging the write operation.
 This is the default option for the journal parameter.